GitHub First-Time

 Create Loop App in App Store Connect¶

-If you have created a Loop app in App Store Connect before, you can skip this section.
+in App Store Connect before, you can skip this section.

-If have previously used some kind of remote build, like diawi, you may have your Loop in the App Store but can't see it.
+, you may have your Loop in the App Store but can't see it.
 Don't worry - there are instructions for this case.

 -

-- If you have never added a app to App Store Connect, you will not see the icons inside the red rectangle and should keep going, although some people report the search icon shows up for them
+to view your apps; log in if needed.- If you have never added an app to App Store Connect, you will not see the icons inside the red rectangle and should keep going, although some people report the search icon shows up for them

 - If you have an app that is not shown, you will see a search icon and the